chevron-down Created with Sketch Beta.

 Internships

-Fall internships: During the fall , interns work full time for at least two (2) months (i.e., 8-week commitment).
-Fall interns are typically remote but may also be in-person in the ABA’s DC offices in Farragut Square.
+Summer internships: During the summer, interns work full time for at least two (2) months (i.e., 8-week commitment).
+Participants in the summer internship program live in DC and come into the ABA’s DC offices in Farragut Square.

-Internships are open to law students and graduate students (e.g., social work, psychology).
-In some circumstances, undergraduate students may also be eligible.
-All applicants should express in their cover letter why they are especially interested in promoting access to justice for children, parents and families who are involved with the child welfare system.
+Internships are open to law students, graduate students (e.g., social work, psychology), and undergraduate students.
+Applicants should express in their cover letter why they are especially interested in promoting access to justice for children, parents and families.

 To apply, send a cover letter and resume via email to: